GLSharpe/TestCafe-Example/README.md

 ## Background

 This is a TestCafe self training suite.
-The purpose of this document is to provide some structure for self-learning around TestCafe Studio and basic automation in JavaScript.
+The purpose of this document is to provide some structure for self-learning around TestCafe and basic automation in JavaScript.
 It assumes that you have a basic grounding in JavaScript so if you don’t have a background in this then look at a basic JavaScript course and then return to this document: [1]

-All of the automation will be performed against the front page of the trainline website, as this has a combination of basic and more complex challenges.
+All of the automation will be performed against the home page of the trainline website, as this has a combination of basic and more complex challenges [2].

-The examples will be done against The Trainline site [2].
 (If anyone finds any errors in this document please correct them)

 ## Learning Points